freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 700.1

 The command you just used does exactly what it sounds like.
 It finds the row where `name` is `Daisy`, and sets her `favorite_color` to `Orange`.
-Take a look all the data in your table again to see if she got updated.
+Take a look at all the data in your table again to see if she got updated.

 #### HINTS